jovanliuc/jovan-resume/2023-03-22/resume.md

 # Jovan Liu

-> I'm a passionate software developer with almost **10** years related experience,
+> I'm a passionate software developer with almost **10** years of related experience,
-> and familiar with backend, frontend, microservice, cloud native, agile, DevSecOps,
+> and familiar with frontend, backend, microservice, cloud-native, agile, DevSecOps,
-> and much more relative technical stacks,
+> and many more relative technical stacks,
 > especially, the designing, CI / CD, governance, and security of services or microservices,
-> and the enforcement and security of cloud native as well.
+> and the enforcement and protection of cloud-native as well.
 ---
 > **+86-15029906261**